Ned Jarrett

-Ned Jarrett (born October 12, 1932) is an American former race car driver and broadcaster.
-He is a two-time NASCAR Grand National Series champion.
+Ned Miller Jarrett (October 12, 1932 – June 4, 2026) was an American race car driver and broadcaster.
+He was a two-time NASCAR Grand National Series champion.
 Because of his calm demeanor, he became known as "Gentleman Ned Jarrett".
-He is the father of former drivers Glenn Jarrett and Dale Jarrett.
+He was the father of former drivers Glenn Jarrett and Dale Jarrett.

 Racing career

 Jarrett was introduced to cars early in life: his father let him drive the family car to church on Sunday mornings when he was nine years old.
 Jarrett started working for his father in the sawmill by the time he was 12, but a racing career was what he truly wanted to pursue.

-Ned drove in his first race in 1952 at Hickory Motor Speedway (North Carolina).
+He drove in his first race in 1952 at Hickory Motor Speedway (North Carolina).
 He drove a Sportsman Series Ford that he co-owned with his brother-in-law, John Lence and finished tenth.
 This did not go over well with his father.
 His father told him he could work on cars but not drive them.
 Once, John was sick for a race and asked Jarrett to fill in for him.
 Jarrett used his brother-in-law's name and came in second in that race.
 That worked out so smoothly that Jarrett drove in a few more races under the assumed name John Lence but was finally caught by his father after winning a race.
 His father told him if he was going to drive to at least use his own name.

 Jarrett raced in his first Grand National Series race in the 1953 Southern 500 at Darlington Speedway.
-He was out after 10 laps after the engine leaked oil.
+He was out after ten laps after the engine leaked oil.

-Jarrett was the 1955 track champion at Hickory Motor Speedway.
+Jarrettō was the 1955 track champion at Hickory Motor Speedway.

-Jarrett came in second driving in the Sportsman Series in 1956, and won the 1957 and 1958 championships.
+Jarrett finished second in the Sportsman Series in 1956, and won the 1957 and 1958 NASCAR Late Model Sportsman National championships (today's O'Reilly Series).

-In 1959, he was looking to pursue a career in the Grand National Series.
+In 1959, Jarrett was looking to pursue a career in the Grand National Series.
 He purchased a Junior Johnson Ford for $2,000.
 He did not have enough money to cover the check, so he waited until the bank closed to write the check, entered two races, and won them both to cover the cost of his car.

-In 1960, he won five races, before winning the 1961 Grand National championship with 22 top-five finishes and 34 top-ten finishes out of 46 races, with one win.
+In 1960, Jarrett won five races, before winning the 1961 Grand National championship with 22 top-five finishes and 34 top-ten finishes out of 46 races, with one win.